nikbearbrown/botspeak/chapters/02-the-nine-capacities.md

 ### Warm-Up

-**1. Name the failure.** *(Tests: capacity identification)* Return to the Devin story.
-For each of the four failures described — delegation, evaluation, uncertainty, practice — write one sentence that names what Devin should have done differently at exactly that moment.
-Keep each sentence to the action, not the theory.
+**1. Name the failure.** *(Capacity identification | Difficulty: low)* Return to the Devin story.
+Four distinct failures are pulled apart in the opening movement.
+For each one, write a single sentence naming what Devin should have done differently at exactly that moment.
+Stay at the level of action, not theory — what is the specific move he skipped?

-**2. Map the diagnostic questions.** *(Tests: capacity recall)* Without looking back at the chapter, write the diagnostic question for any five of the nine capacities.
-Then check your answers.
-For any you got wrong or couldn't recall: why did that one not stick?
-What would make the diagnostic question more memorable to you?
+**2. Match the diagnostic question.** *(Capacity recall | Difficulty: low)* Without looking back, write the diagnostic question for any five of the nine capacities.
+Then check.
+For each you missed or got wrong: what made it not stick?
+Rewrite it in your own words — one that you would actually ask yourself mid-task.

-**3. Spot the missing capacity.** *(Tests: capacity recognition in context)* A marketing associate uses an AI tool to generate five tagline options for a product launch.
-She picks her favorite, sends it to the client, and the client approves it.
-Six months later the tagline turns out to echo the slogan of a competitor from a decade ago — not copyrighted, but embarrassing.
-Name every capacity she failed to exercise, in the order she failed to exercise them.
+**3. Identify the missing specification.** *(Effective communication | Difficulty: low)* A marketing associate prompts an LLM: "Write a tagline for our new product line."
+She gets ten options, picks one, and the client approves it.
+Six months later the tagline turns out to echo a competitor's decade-old slogan.
+List every piece of information she failed to give the model, in the order that omission became consequential.
+Then write the prompt she should have sent.

 ---

 ### Application

-**4. Classify a real task.** *(Tests: strategic delegation)* Take a task you actually did in the last week — with AI or without.
+**4. Decompose a real task.** *(Strategic delegation | Difficulty: medium)* Take a task you actually completed in the last week — with AI or without.
 Break it into its component subtasks.
-For each subtask, apply the strategic delegation diagnostic: *what should I give the AI, what should I keep, and why?* Write out your reasoning for at least three of the subtasks.
+For each subtask, apply the strategic delegation diagnostic: *what should I give the AI, what should I keep, and why?* Write out your reasoning for at least three subtasks.
 Then ask: did you actually split the work this way?
 If not, what would have changed if you had?

-**5. Rewrite the prompt.** *(Tests: effective communication)* Below is a real prompt that produces inconsistent output from a language model:

-> "Summarize this article for me."

-Rewrite it to specify intent, constraints, audience, and success criteria.
-Your rewrite should be no longer than 80 words.
-Then explain, in two or three sentences, what gap between the original and the rewrite the model was previously filling with guesswork.

-**6. Import the uncertainty.** *(Tests: stochastic reasoning)* A model returns the following output in response to a question about a business decision:

-> "Based on current trends, there is approximately a 70% chance that the new feature will increase retention."

-Write three questions you would ask — or investigations you would run — before using this number in a decision.
-For each question, name what kind of uncertainty it is checking: the model's training data, the model's reasoning, or the underlying world.
+**5. Import the uncertainty.** *(Stochastic reasoning | Difficulty: medium)* A model returns this output in response to a business decision question: "Based on current trends, there is approximately a 70% chance that the new feature will increase retention."
+Write three questions you would ask — or three investigations you would run — before using that number in a decision.
+For each question, name the kind of uncertainty it is probing: the model's training data, the model's reasoning process, or the underlying variability of the world.

-**7. Durability classification.** *(Tests: technical understanding + theoretical foundations)* The chapter places the nine capacities on a rough durability spectrum.
-Pick one capacity the chapter calls "durable" and one it calls "contested."
-For each: write a one-paragraph argument for why a practitioner in 2030 might reasonably disagree with the chapter's classification.
-You don't have to believe the argument — just make it honestly.
+**6. Stress-test an output.** *(Critical evaluation | Difficulty: medium)* Take any AI-generated text output you produced or received in the last month.
+Apply the question Devin failed to ask: *what would have to be true for this to be wrong?* Generate at least three specific failure scenarios.
+For each: how would you check whether that failure is present?
+What is the cheapest verification that would catch it?

+**7. Classify the durability.** *(Technical understanding + theoretical foundations | Difficulty: medium)* The chapter places critical evaluation and stochastic reasoning in the "contested" category — capacities where models may erode the human's role on a shorter timeline than the durable ones.
+Pick one of these two.
+Write a one-paragraph argument that the chapter has it wrong — that this capacity is actually durable, and a well-reasoned case can be made that humans will always need to own it.
+You do not have to believe the argument.
+Argue from evidence, not from instinct.

 ---

 ### Synthesis

-**8. The hiring manager case.** *(Tests: ethical reasoning + strategic delegation + critical evaluation)* A hiring manager at a mid-size company is screening 200 résumés for an engineering role.
-She passes all 200 through an AI tool that ranks them by predicted job fit and returns the top 20 for human review.
-She does not audit the tool, does not examine how it was trained, and does not review any résumé outside the top 20.

-Identify every capacity the hiring manager failed to exercise.
-For the two you consider most consequential: explain not just what she failed to do but what specific harm or error could result.
-Then describe the minimum practice — one action per capacity — that would have meaningfully reduced that risk.
+**8. The hiring manager case.** *(Ethical reasoning + strategic delegation + critical evaluation | Difficulty: medium-high)* A hiring manager screens 200 résumés for an engineering role by passing all of them through an AI tool that returns a ranked top 20.
+She does not audit the tool, does not examine how it was trained, and reviews no résumé outside the top 20.
+Identify every capacity she failed to exercise.
+For the two you consider most consequential: explain not just what she failed to do but what specific harm could result.
+Then describe the minimum practice — one action per capacity — that would have meaningfully reduced that risk without abandoning the tool.

-**9. The slow failure.** *(Tests: learning by doing)* The chapter describes a kind of failure that is "slow" — a capacity that atrophies before it visibly fails.
-Choose a professional skill from your own domain (not date arithmetic) that you believe is currently in your daily practice.
-Describe, concretely, what it would look like if that skill were being quietly eroded by AI use — the early warning signs, the first visible failure, the gap that would have accumulated by the time you noticed.
-Then design one specific practice routine — something you could do in under 20 minutes per week — that would keep the skill load-bearing regardless of how much AI you use.
+**9. Design the atrophy test.** *(Learning by doing | Difficulty: high)* The chapter describes a failure that is slow — a capacity that gets weak before it visibly fails.
+Choose a professional skill from your own domain that you believe is in your daily practice right now.
+Describe, concretely, what early-warning signs would tell you that skill is being quietly eroded by AI use — before the first visible failure.
+Then design a specific practice routine, executable in under 20 minutes per week, that would keep the skill load-bearing regardless of how much AI you use alongside it.

 ---

 ### Challenge

-**10. The ninth capacity stress test.** *(Tests: theoretical foundations — open-ended)* The chapter argues that theoretical foundations are "temporarily irreducible" — that a practitioner needs enough domain knowledge to judge whether model output is good, even if models are getting better at producing it.
-Find a domain where you have genuine expertise.
-Design a test — a specific prompt, task, or question — that you believe would reveal the difference between a practitioner who has that domain foundation and one who does not, using only the outputs they produce or accept from an AI tool.
-Your test should be concrete enough that someone could actually run it.

-**11. Update the architecture.** *(Tests: all nine — synthesis and critical stance)* The chapter admits: "I do not have the longitudinal data to be sure" the decomposition into nine is doing work.
+**10. Audit the architecture.** *(All nine — critical stance | Difficulty: high)* The chapter admits it does not have longitudinal data to confirm the nine-capacity decomposition is doing real work.
 Treat this as an invitation.
-Based on your own experience using AI tools professionally, make one of the following arguments in 400–600 words:
+Based on your own experience using AI tools professionally, make one of the following arguments in 400–600 words, supported by at least two concrete cases or observations:

-- One of the nine capacities should be split into two distinct capacities (they are not the same kind of failure).
+- One of the nine capacities should be split into two distinct capacities (name the split and explain what separate failure it captures).
-- Two of the nine capacities should be merged (they reliably co-occur and cannot be meaningfully separated in practice).
+- Two of the nine should be merged (they reliably co-occur and cannot be meaningfully separated in practice).
-- A tenth capacity is missing from the list (name it, give its diagnostic question, give a real case where its absence caused a failure).
+- A tenth capacity is missing (name it, give its diagnostic question, describe the failure its absence causes).

 You are not required to be right.
-You are required to argue from evidence — cases, observations, or your own experience — rather than from theory alone.
+You are required to argue from evidence rather than from theory alone.